 Compose Yourself With Music Therapy

 Hi!
 I'm Brit (she/her).
 I'm a board certified music therapist located in Round Rock, TX.
 I became a Board Certified Music Therapist (MT-BC) in July 2019.
-Since then, I have trained in Neurologic Music Therapy other modalities for wellness.
-I am also a Dialectical Behavior Therapy-Informed Music Therapist, for emotional regulation, distress tolerance, mindfulness, and interpersonal effectiveness.
-My research includes wellness for singers and musicians as well as other areas meant to support young adults and working people.
+Since then, I have trained in Neurologic Music Therapy and other modalities for wellness.
+I am also a Dialectical Behavior Therapy-Informed Music Therapist (DBT).
+DBT addresses emotional regulation, distress tolerance, mindfulness, and interpersonal effectiveness.
+My expertise includes wellness for voice professionals and people that experience anxiety and depression, speech recovery for stroke survivors, and trauma-informed care for all populations.

 -